roshancyriacmathew/Machine-Learning-PREDICTION-system-for-the-DIABETES-dataset/README.md

 We will be covering exploratory data analysis, performing feature engineering, experimenting with different machine learning models, and then using the best model to build a prediction system.

-To see the complete video explanation of this project, check out the following code: https://youtu.be/iiCAIu4cNLk
+To see the complete video explanation of this project, check out the following link: https://youtu.be/iiCAIu4cNLk